mleef/Chime/README.md

 socket.send(JSON.stringify(chime));
 ```

+### Chime Worker/Master Communication

 To connect to a Chime Worker instance first send a POST request to the master to be assigned a worker:
 ```
 [Chime Master URL]/worker/assignment
 ```

-The response should be a success object that contains a worker URL to connect to:
+The response should be a success object that contains a worker URL to connect to (open socket with as above):
 ```
 {
     success : "[Worker URL]"